-During the 2024 fiscal year, we built, renovated, equipped or supported 504 early childhood education centres.
-We also trained 11,729 teachers and parents/ caregivers in inclusive education and appropriate teaching methodologies, including Learning Through Play (LTP), and Early Childhood Development (ECD) across the six countries.
+During the 2024 fiscal year, we built or restored 97 educational facilities, classrooms, and child-friendly spaces-continuing our growing impact over the past three years.
+We also trained 11,729 teachers and parents/caregivers in inclusive education and appropriate teaching methodologies, including Learning Through Play (LTP), and Early Childhood Development (ECD) across the six countries.

-504 early childhood education centres were built, renovated, equipped or supported in FY24.
+Number of educational facilities, classrooms and child-friendly spaces built or restored early childhood education centres were built, renovated, equipped or supported in FY24.